deepaucksharma/buk/site/docs/chapter-03/index.md

 ### Raft: Consensus for the Real World

-Raft was designed in 2013 by Diego Ongaro and John Ousterhout with one goal: **be easier to understand and implement than Paxos**.
+Raft was published in 2014 by Diego Ongaro and John Ousterhout (based on work from 2013) with one goal: **be easier to understand and implement than Paxos**.

 **Design principles**:
 1. **Decomposition**: Separate leader election, log replication, and safety